 "Anakin ..."
 Obi-Wan said, attracting Vader's gaze back.

 Obi-Wan's eyes became blank and unfocused.
-Vader thought he was gone, until he managed one last shallow breath.
-He choked out words that shocked Vader to the very core.
+Vader thought he was gone, until he managed one last shallow breath, necessary to choke out words that shocked Vader to the very core.

 "He is your son."